AndersDJohnson/rivets-server/README.md

 Render [Rivets.js][rivets] templates on the server.

+Advantages:
-Be friendly to search engines and browsers without JavaScript!
+- Friendly to search engines and browsers without JavaScript
+- Potential for faster first render on mobile devices
+- Use the same templating language on client & server

 ## Installation